massoncheg/forgejo-docs/docs/user/labels.md

 Issue and pull request lists can be filtered by label.
 Selecting multiple labels shows issues and pull requests that have all selected labels assigned.

-By holding alt to click the label, issues and pull requests with the chosen label are excluded from the list.
+By holding alt and clicking the label, issues and pull requests with the chosen label are excluded from the list.